AdobeDocs/commerce-php/src/pages/developer/security/xss-protection.md

 #### Knockout templates

 In knockout templates, you can bind a UI component's property/function as the 'inner HTML' of an element.
 Such properties may contain dynamic data and must be sanitized within componenets.
-See [Magento binding syntax][] to learn more about UI component templates.
+See [binding syntax][] to learn more about UI component templates.

-In order to notify developers that these properties/function results may contain HTML, Magento requires (with the help of a static test) that you name such properties/functions using "UnsanitizedHtml" suffix.
+In order to notify developers that these properties/function results may contain HTML, the application requires (with the help of a static test) that you name such properties/functions using "UnsanitizedHtml" suffix.

 ```html
 <div data-bind="html: propUnsanitizedHtml"></div>